rainmanp7/pvfs-1.0-Original/README.md

 # pvfs-1.0-Original
- copyright (c) 1999 Rob Ross and Phil Carns, all rights reserved.
+ copyright (c) 1999 Rob Ross and Phil Carns and Christopher W. Brown, all rights reserved.

   Written by Rob Ross and Phil Carns, funded by Scyld Computing.